- Purchase the complete Expat Arrivals Montreal Guide (PDF)

 City residents feel this all around them and as English-speaking expats explore the city they would do well to venture away from the more anglophone areas and experience what French Montreal has to offer.

-That said, there is definitely something for everyone and those who prefer to stick to what they know will find plenty to do in Montreal.
-There are hundreds of cafés and restaurants that offer food from all over the world.
+That said, there is definitely something for everyone, and those who prefer to stick to what they know will find plenty to do in Montreal.
+Hundreds of cafes and restaurants offer food from all over the world.
 Parisian boutiques and Asian supermarkets, as well as Irish pubs and European nightclubs, can be found along the road.
 There is never a dull moment in this bustling city.

 Shopping in Montreal